grafana/agent/docs/configuration-reference.md

 # If more than this number of samples are present after metric relabelling
 # the entire scrape will be treated as failed.
 0 means no limit.
 [ sample_limit: <int> | default = 0 ]

+# Per-scrape config limit on number of unique targets that will be accepted.
+# If more than this number of targets are present after target relabeling,
+# Prometheus will mark the targets as failed without scraping them.
+0 means
+# no limit.
+This is an experimental feature of Prometheus and the behavior
+# may change in the future.
+[ target_limit: <int> | default = 0]
 ```

 ### azure_sd_config